When does the festival run?

 For the safety of everyone at the festival, no disposable barbecues are allowed onsite.
 Purpose built units that are raised off the ground are permitted, although please take caution when cooking around flammable tents.

 Will food and drink be reasonably priced then?

 Yes.
-As this ain’t your usual corporate event, all food and booze is priced so it won’t cripple your wallet.
+As this isn’t your usual corporate event, all food and drink is priced so that it won’t cripple your wallet.